Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Deletes the global variable with the name `variable name`.
 Note that unsetting a global variable will have strange side effects to the global values overlay.

 local.*data_type*.set("variable name", value) `[local: set (`*data_type*`) type: string, type: `*data_type*`]`<br>
-Assigns the inputed `valuse` inside of the local variable `variable name`.
+Assigns the inputed `value` inside of the local variable `variable name`.

 local.unset("variable name") `[local: unset type: string]`<br>
 Deletes the local variable with the name `variable name`.